Overview of the Fundamentals of Engineering Exam Online Review Course

 - After you pass the FE Exam, what is your next step?

-Passing the FE Exam is just the first step on the road to earning your professional licensure as an engineer.
-To continue the process toward earning your PE: (1) You must complete at least 4 years of experience required by your State Licensing Board and (2) Then you should take the discipline-specific (Principles and Practices of Engineering) PE Exam.
+Passing the FE Exam and graduating from an ABET accredited engineering program are the first two steps on the road to earning your professional licensure as an engineer.
+To continue the process toward earning your PE: (1) You must complete at least 4 years of experience required by your State Licensing Board and (2) You must pass a Professional Engineering Exam (NC and, perhaps, other states allow you to take the PE exam at any time).